SENATE CONCURRENT RESOLUTION NO. 8412

 Read first time 3/31/89.
 Under suspension of the rules, read second and third times and passed.

-WHEREAS, The legislature finds and declares that the year of 1992, being the Quincentennial of the first voyage of Christopher Columbus to the Americas, is a time for all citizens of the State of Washington to reflect upon and celebrate the significance of the events which have occurred in the Americas since the Genovese navigator first embraced the lands and befriended the peoples of the Western Hemisphere; and
+WHEREAS, The legislature finds and declares that the year of 1992, being the Quincentennial of the first voyage of Christopher Columbus to the Americas, is a time for all people of the State of Washington to reflect upon and celebrate the significance of the events which have occurred in the Americas since the Genovese navigator, and sponsor for the Spanish Crown, first discovered the lands and befriended the peoples of the Western Hemisphere; and

 WHEREAS, The voyages of Christopher Columbus and his crew produced an historic encounter between the people and civilizations of two hemispheres, enabling new nations to flourish from the European countries blending with the native people of all the Americas, and later arrivals from Africa, Asia, and Oceania, all inlaid in the societal and cultural mosaic of the greater Western Hemisphere; and

-WHEREAS, The Spanish/Mexican outpost at Neah Bay, founded in 1792 to establish a southern limit to Russian and English encroachment on presumed Spanish prerogatives in the north Pacific, was the first European settlement in the state of Washington; and
+WHEREAS, The Spanish-Mexican outpost at Nunez Gaona, (Neah Bay, Washington), founded in 1792 to establish a southern limit to Russian and English encroachment on Spanish territory in the north Pacific, was the first European settlement in the state of Washington; and

-WHEREAS, The legislature finds that adequate preparations must be effected to assure that the events leading up to the Quincentennial, as well as the events and celebrations of the year 1992, are as rich and significant as befit this historic moment, it is imperative that the Legislature assume a leading role in developing the means and resources necessary to plan and implement those events in partnership with the business, cultural, and educational communities of the State of Washington;
+WHEREAS, The legislature finds that adequate preparations must be effected to assure that the events leading up to the Quincentennial, as well as the events and celebrations of the year 1992, are as rich and significant as befit this historic moment, it is imperative that the Legislature assume a leading role in developing the means and resources necessary to plan and implement those events in partnership with the state historical society, local community organizations, Hispanic cultural and research organizations, and the business, cultural, and educational communities of the State of Washington;

 NOW, THEREFORE, BE IT RESOLVED, By the Senate of the state of Washington, the House of Representatives concurring, that a select committee on the 1992 Washington Quincentennial of the first voyage of Christopher Columbus, also to be known as the 1992 Washington Spanish Quincentennial Committee, is hereby created and is authorized and directed to:

-(2) Seek the assistance of the citizens of Washington in achieving these goals by appointing any advisory or other committees which may become necessary to carry out the work of the committee;
+(2) Seek the assistance of the people of Washington in achieving these goals by appointing any advisory or other committees which may become necessary to carry out the work of the committee;

 (3) Plan and implement events, exchanges, expositions, exhibitions, productions, or other public events or occurrences which further the purposes or goals of the committee and of this resolution; and